Pinky-Tie/Squeak_to_Speak/README.md

 ### 4.1 Implemented Intentions

-**1: I want a recommendation for a healthcare professional**: Using details about the user's mental health needs, preferences, and location, deliver a personalized recommendation for a healthcare professional who matches their needs and preferences.
+**1: I want a recommendation for a healthcare professional**

+Using details about the user's mental health needs, preferences, and location, deliver a personalized recommendation for a healthcare professional who matches their needs and preferences.

-**2: I want to know about support groups in my area**: Recommend support groups to both inform the user about the support available and also to help them connect with people who face similar problems.
+**2: I want to know about support groups in my area**

+Recommend support groups to both inform the user about the support available and also to help them connect with people who face similar problems.

-**3: I want a contact for an emergency or non-emergency hotline**: Provide contact information for relevant hotlines to quickly access support during emergencies or non-urgent situations.
+**3: I want a contact for an emergency or non-emergency hotline**

+Provide contact information for relevant hotlines to quickly access support during emergencies or non-urgent situations.

-**4: I want an alternative to a habit I have**: Using details about a habit the user wishes to change, deliver practical and quick suggestions with healthier alternatives.
+**4: I want an alternative to a habit I have**

+Using details about a habit the user wishes to change, deliver practical and quick suggestions with healthier alternatives.

-**5: I want to make an entry in my journal or mood board**: Document the user's thoughts and feelings in a private journal or mood board to reflect, vent or track their mental health journey in a safe space.
+**5: I want to make an entry in my journal or mood board**

+Document the user's thoughts and feelings in a private journal or mood board to reflect, vent or track their mental health journey in a safe space.

-**6: I want to see my journal or mood board**: Allows the user to revisit past entries in their journal or mood board to reflect, recall and understand their experiences and emotions over time
+**6: I want to see my journal or mood board**

+Allows the user to revisit past entries in their journal or mood board to reflect, recall and understand their experiences and emotions over time

-**7: I want to make an entry on the community gratitude banner**: Allows the user to anonymously share something they're grateful and/or happy for so that they can help brighten someone else’s day while fostering their own positivity.
+**7: I want to make an entry on the community gratitude banner**

+Allows the user to anonymously share something they're grateful and/or happy for so that they can help brighten someone else’s day while fostering their own positivity.

-**8: I want to know more about Squeak to Speak mission and values**: Allows the user to learn more about Squeak to Speak as a company to build trust and confidence in its services.
+**8: I want to know more about Squeak to Speak mission and values**

+Allows the user to learn more about Squeak to Speak as a company to build trust and confidence in its services.

-**9: I want to know what Squeak and Speak can do for me**: Allows the user to explore Squeak to Speak’s features to make the most of its capabilities.
+**9: I want to know what Squeak and Speak can do for me**

+Allows the user to explore Squeak to Speak’s features to make the most of its capabilities.

-**10: I want to know what Squeak and Speak knows about me**: Review the data Squeak to Speak holds about the user to better understand what is collected and how it is used.
+**10: I want to know what Squeak and Speak knows about me**

+Review the data Squeak to Speak holds about the user to better understand what is collected and how it is used.

-**11: I want to delete data from my Journal or Mood Board**: Delete entries from the user's journal or mood board to maintain control over the information stored about them.
+**11: I want to delete data from my Journal or Mood Board**

+Delete entries from the user's journal or mood board to maintain control over the information stored about them.

-**12: I want to alter data on my Journal or Mood Board**: Modify entries in the user's journal or mood board to correct errors and make necessary updates.
+**12: I want to alter data on my Journal or Mood Board**

+Modify entries in the user's journal or mood board to correct errors and make necessary updates.

-**13: I want to talk to the Chatbot having the knowledge of what I wrote in my journal**: Communicate with Squeak to Speak’s assistant, leveraging its understanding of the user's journal and mood board to create more empathetic interactions.
+**13: I want to talk to the Chatbot having the knowledge of what I wrote in my journal**

+Communicate with Squeak to Speak’s assistant, leveraging its understanding of the user's journal and mood board to create more empathetic interactions.

 ### 4.2 How to Test Each Intention